Gibitop/Simple-python-module-installer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [liscense](LICENSE) file for details.

 ## Acknowledgments
 * This script won't work if the name of package you `import` doesn't match the name of package you `pip install`.